Arul-Blessy/Web-Threat-Detection-ML/README.md

 ## 🚀 How to Run
 1. Clone this repository.
 2. Install dependencies: `pip install pandas matplotlib seaborn scikit-learn`
-3. Run the `analysis.ipynb` notebook in VS Code.
+3. Run the `Analysis.ipynb` notebook in VS Code.

 ---
 *Developed for the Unified Mentor Internship Program.*